makeabilitylab/physcomp/arduino/potentiometers.md

 ### Variable resistors

 When only two terminals (or legs) of the potentiometer are used—an outer leg and the wiper (or signal) leg—the potentiometer acts as **rheostat** or a two-terminal **variable resistor**.
-Notably, however, we can't use this configuration with a microcontroller.
+Notably, however, we can't use this configuration directly as analog input to a microcontroller.

 <!-- TODO: maybe show images of circuits with only two legs hooked up? -->